inmanta/inmanta-core/docs/reference/projectyml.rst

 Migrate to project-wide pip config
 ----------------------------------

-When upgrading to ``inmanta-service-orchestrator 7.0.0`` or ``inmanta 2024.0``, this section can be used as a migration guide. ``inmanta-core 11.0.0`` introduced new options to configure pip settings for the whole project in a centralized way.
+This section is a migration guide for upgrading to ``inmanta-service-orchestrator 7.0.0`` or ``inmanta 2024.0``.
+``inmanta-core 11.0.0`` introduced new options to configure pip settings for the whole project in a centralized way.
 For detailed information, see :ref:`here<specify_location_pip>`.
 The following code sample can be used as a baseline in the ``project.yml`` file: